jordipons/CBMI2016/README.md

 - *utils.py*: it allows visualizing the training results (*./data/results*).

 **Reproducing the paper**
 - run: *runMIRdl_spectrogramsClassification.py*.
-There, you can simply set the parameters and the architecture to use.
+There, you can simply set the parameters and choose the architecture to use.
+You will be able to reproduce all the results provided in the paper.

 **Steps for using MIRdl**
 - **0.0)** Install.